13 Best Paintings at the Prado Museum

 1. Saturn devouring his son, by Goya

-We begin our review of the most important works of the Prado with one of its most important authors, Francisco de Goya, and one of his most striking works.
+We begin the review of the most important works of the Prado by one of its most important authors, Francisco de Goya, and one of his most striking works.
 Saturn devouring his son is part of the collection of 14 works known as black paintings because of their dark colors and somber subject matter.

-These characteristics are well presented in this particularly somber painting that represents the god Chronos, or Saturn, devouring one of his sons for fear that one day he will be dethroned.
+These characteristics are well presented in this particularly somber painting that represents the god Chronos, or Saturn, devouring one of his sons for fear that one day he would be dethroned.

-A painting that amazes by the terror produced by the gaze of the god, the prominence and cruelty of the blood and the contrast of the colors that Goya used.
+A painting that amazes by the terror that produces the look of the god, the prominence and cruelty of the blood and the contrast of the colors that Goya used.

 2. The Nude Maja, by Goya